How to trade oil

 Due to the fact that oil is quoted in USD, its price is closely linked to the state of this American currency.
 It is therefore a directly proportional relationship, in which the weakening dollar also lowers oil prices and vice versa.

-The Canadian dollar (CAD) is a particularly strongly correlated currency in relation to oil.
-The correlation here is as high as 80 %, due to the dependence of the Canadian economy on exports of oil.
-So if you plan to trade oil, you should also monitor the development of the Canadian currency.
+The Canadian dollar (CAD) is a particularly strongly correlated currency in relation to the oil price.
+It has a correlation of up to 80% with oil, due to the dependence of the Canadian economy on oil exports.
+Therefore, if you plan to trade oil, you should also monitor the development of the Canadian currency.

 3. Natural disasters